PfCO – Your questions answered

 Want to find out more about our drone courses?
 Call Simon Smith on 07891 202 686, or Alan Proto on 07802 212 212, any time, and we’ll be glad to help.

 No you don’t.
 Although the vast majority of students arrive on the Course with a drone.
 Because it is hard to achieve the required familiarity with your kit, and standard of flying competence, without a drone of your own.
 But if it is the case that you are simply “between drones”, or want to pick our brains about which is the right drone for you before purchasing one, then you are welcome to hire one of our drones.
-We can hire you a Phantom 4 Pro for the duration of the Course for £125 + VAT.
+We can hire you a DJI drone for the duration of the Course for £125 + VAT.

-Similarly, if you hold a current valid PPL or equivalent then provided the CAA issue the required waiver then you will not be required to pass our Theory Test.
+However, if you hold a current valid PPL or equivalent then provided the CAA issue the required waiver then you will not be required to pass our Theory Test.

-We run the Course once a month, alternating between Maidstone in Kent and Chester in Cheshire.
+We run the Course at least once a month, alternating between Maidstone in Kent and Chester in Cheshire.
 In both cases we base ourselves at a Mercure Hotel chosen for the General Manager’s enthusiasm for drones, and our ability to fly right from the grounds of the hotel.